horasal/byte-io-rust/readme.md

 ## byte-io: a simple crate for read/write numbers to/from binary.

-This crate only contains 4 functions: i
+This crate only contains 4 functions:

 * `write_be`: write number to big-endian slice.